-29.5(5) Permits shall be renewed biennially at the time of license renewal following submission of proper application and may involve board reevaluation of credentials, facilities, equipment, personnel, and procedures of a previously qualified dentist to determine if the dentist is still qualified.
-The appropriate fee for renewal as specified in 650-Chapter 15 of these rules must accompany the application.

-29.5(6) Upon the recommendation of the anesthesia credentials committee that is based on the evaluation of credentials, facilities, equipment, personnel and procedures of a dentist, the board may determine that restrictions may be placed on a permit.

-29.5(7) The actual costs associated with the on-site evaluation of the facility shall be the primary responsibility of the licensee.
-The cost to the licensee shall not exceed the fee as specified in 650-Chapter 15.

-29.5(8) Permit holders shall follow the American Dental Association's guidelines for the use of sedation and general anesthesia for dentists, except as otherwise specified in these rules.

-29.5(9) A dentist utilizing moderate sedation on pediatric or ASA category 3 or 4 patients must have completed an accredited residency program that includes formal training in anesthesia and clinical experience in managing pediatric or ASA category 3 or 4 patients.
-A dentist who does not meet the requirements of this subrule is prohibited from utilizing moderate sedation on pediatric or ASA category 3 or 4 patients.

-29.5(10) Frequency of facility inspections.

-a.
-The board office will conduct ongoing facility inspections of each facility every five years, with the exception of the University of Iowa College of Dentistry.

-b.
-The University of Iowa College of Dentistry shall submit written verification to the board office every five years indicating that it is properly equipped pursuant to this chapter.

-29.5(11) Use of capnography required beginning January 1, 2014.
-Consistent with the practices of the American Association of Oral and Maxillofacial Surgeons (AAOMS), all general anesthesia/deep sedation permit holders shall use capnography at all facilities where they provide sedation beginning January 1, 2014.

-[ARC 8614B, IAB 3/10/10, effective 4/14/10; ARC 0265C, IAB 8/8/12, effective 9/12/12; ARC 1194C, IAB 11/27/13, effective 11/4/13]
+- 29.5(5) Permits shall be renewed biennially at the time of license renewal following submission of proper application and may involve board reevaluation of credentials, facilities, equipment, personnel, and procedures of a previously qualified dentist to determine if the dentist is still qualified.
+The appropriate fee for renewal as specified in 650-Chapter 15 of these rules must accompany the application. - 29.5(6) Upon the recommendation of the anesthesia credentials committee that is based on the evaluation of credentials, facilities, equipment, personnel and procedures of a dentist, the board may determine that restrictions may be placed on a permit. - 29.5(7) The actual costs associated with the on-site evaluation of the facility shall be the primary responsibility of the licensee.
+The cost to the licensee shall not exceed the fee as specified in 650-Chapter 15. - 29.5(8) Permit holders shall follow the American Dental Association's guidelines for the use of sedation and general anesthesia for dentists, except as otherwise specified in these rules. - 29.5(9) A dentist utilizing moderate sedation on pediatric or ASA category 3 or 4 patients must have completed an accredited residency program that includes formal training in anesthesia and clinical experience in managing pediatric or ASA category 3 or 4 patients.
+A dentist who does not meet the requirements of this subrule is prohibited from utilizing moderate sedation on pediatric or ASA category 3 or 4 patients. - 29.5(10) Frequency of facility inspections. - a.
+The board office will conduct ongoing facility inspections of each facility every five years, with the exception of the University of Iowa College of Dentistry. - b.
+The University of Iowa College of Dentistry shall submit written verification to the board office every five years indicating that it is properly equipped pursuant to this chapter. - 29.5(11) Use of capnography required beginning January 1, 2014.
+Consistent with the practices of the American Association of Oral and Maxillofacial Surgeons (AAOMS), all general anesthesia/deep sedation permit holders shall use capnography at all facilities where they provide sedation beginning January 1, 2014. - 29.5(12) Use of capnography or pretracheal/precordial stethoscope required for moderate sedation permit holders.
+Beginning January 1, 2015, all moderate sedation permit holders shall use capnography or a pretracheal/precordial stethoscope at all facilities where they provide sedation.
+[ARC 8614B, IAB 3/10/10, effective 4/14/10; ARC 0265C, IAB 8/8/12, effective 9/12/12; ARC 1194C, IAB 11/27/13, effective 11/4/13; ARC 1810C, IAB 1/7/15, effective 2/11/15]